Utah vs. Washington State NCAA Football Odds, Plays and Insights | September 25, 2021

 Washington State Stats and Trends

-- So far this year Washington State is winless against the spread.
+- Thus far this year Washington State is winless against the spread.

-- Washington State's games this season have hit the over on one of three set point totals (33.3%).
+- Washington State's games this year have gone over the total in one out of three opportunities (33.3%).

+- The Cougars average 27.0 points per game, comparable to the 25.3 the Utes surrender.

-- When Washington State picks up over 295.3 yards, the team is 0-2 against the spread and 1-1 overall.
+- When Washington State churns out over 295.3 yards, the team is 0-2 against the spread and 1-1 overall.

-- The Cougars have turned the ball over six times this season, three more turnovers than the Utes have forced (3).
+- This year the Cougars have turned the ball over six times, three more than the Utes' takeaways (3).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.